kermitt2/grobid_client_python/Readme.md

 ![Runtime Plot](resources/20180928112135.png)

 As complementary info, GROBID processing of header of the 136 PDF and with `n=10` takes 3.74 s (15 times faster than the complete full text processing because only the two first pages of the PDF are considered), 36 PDF/s.

 In similar conditions, extraction and structuring of bibliographical references takes 26.9 s (5.1 PDF/s).

+Processing of 3500 raw bibliographical take 4.3 s with `n=10` (814 references parsed per second).

 ## Todo